eProsima/Fast-DDS-docs/docs/advanced.rst

 The RTPS Layer requires you to call the :func:`getKey()` method manually within your callbacks.

-You can tweak the History to accommodate data from multiples keys based on your current configuration.
+You can tweak the History to accommodate data from multiple keys based on your current configuration.
 This consist of defining a maximum number of data sinks and a maximum size for each sink:

 +--------------------------------------------------------+